 3. The Walls and Fencing: The Third Dimension

-It is the use of walls that gives padel its tactical richness.
-The structure is composed of two main materials: the wall (often glass) and the metal mesh.
+It is the use of the walls that gives padel its tactical richness.
+The structure is composed of two main materials: the wall (often glass) and the metal mesh fence.

 The Back Walls